by Bryan Caswell and Kevin Lavery

 KL: Of course.
 By no means should the contributions of native and colonized peoples be ignored during these early global conflicts, but the concept of a world war takes on a new dimension in the twentieth century with the widespread participation of non-European states like Japan and China.
 The Native American experience in the Seven Years War was hardly irrelevant to the conflict, especially from their perspective, but it was not central to considerations of grand strategy and world ordering on the level of the Japanese invasion of German colonies in China during the First World War.
 On a related note, I think we should distinguish between how these “sideshows” related to the ‘world war’ to which they were connected.
 Both the Sino-Japanese War and the War of 1812 represented less central parts of their respective conflicts, at least from the European perspective, but the former was more closely linked to the broader course of the Second World War than the latter was for the Napoleonic Wars.
 In other words, we can speak of the Sino-Japanese War as an integral part of World War II, but we have to think of the War of 1812 as one of many interrelated conflicts fought during the Napoleonic Wars.

 BC: An excellent point, and perhaps this is where my original scenario begins to break down.
 In the century between Napoleon’s defeat at Waterloo and the assassination of Franz Ferdinand in Sarajevo, great strides in technological innovation took place that knitted nations and the entire world closer together.
 While the Seven Years War, Wars of the French Revolution, and indeed all the other smaller European imperial wars that preceded them did see some level of unified strategy, at least on the part of Britain, there was not yet any conception of a unified, professional, merit-based command structure that could coordinate a single war effort across multiple conflicts.
-Maybe this, then is the essence of a world war: not geography, nor participation, but connection.
-Certainly no one will argue that the twentieth, not to mention the twenty-first, century knitted our world together tighter than it ever had before, but the connections that existed beforehand should not be overlooked, no matter how loose or slow they were.
-Perhaps these earlier wars should not be considered full world wars, but neither should they be discarded; instead, we might consider them series of conflict Venn diagrams, overlapping and influencing each other.
+Maybe this, then, is the essence of a world war: not geography, nor participation, but connection.
+Certainly no one will argue that the twentieth, not to mention the twenty-first, century knitted our world together tighter than it ever had been before, but the connections that existed beforehand should not be overlooked, no matter how loose or slow they were.
+Perhaps these earlier wars should not be considered full world wars, but neither should they be discarded; instead, we might consider them a series of conflict Venn diagrams, overlapping and influencing each other.
 The globalization begun by the European empires should not be underestimated by our modern sensibilities, and it is long past time to give it its due.